 A lot of people can interpret the role of event professionals as “nit-picky” or judgmental, which both have negative stigmas.
-It’s important to remember that it is just another aspect to an event professionals job.
+It’s important to remember that it is just another aspect of an event professional’s job.
 Other industries such as TV, film, and music have critics – it is their job to be critical.
 In the event world, there are three primary elements that lead to criticizing.

 The top 3 reasons event professionals are critical:

 - High Standards and Expectations – A client has high expectations for their event, and certainly for the event professional they’ve hired to execute said event.
 In turn, the event professional would also have high standards for themselves and their vendor team in executing the event to the client’s expectations.

 - Money on the Line – This raises the stakes.
 Not only is the clients’ money in the hands of the event professionals, but attendees also spend their money to participate in the event itself.
 For that reason, there is no room for error.
 Managing large budgets is a carefully crafted skill for event professionals, and leaves the planning process open for criticism if what is being asked is not followed.